|

 look?
 Or simply want to admire the thousands of orchid species?
 Take

-your time, we’ll stay overnight at the park.
+your time!
 The last day will take us

 over Keningau and the Alab pass back to Kota Kinabalu, with a stopover